Accounting Schools in Florida

 Florida State University (Tallahassee, FL)

-Florida State University’s College of Business offers a Master of Accounting program that is designed to build advanced understanding in accounting through quantitative, analytical, and research skills.
+Florida State University’s College of Business offers a Master of Accounting (MAcc) program that is designed to build advanced understanding in accounting through quantitative, analytical, and research skills.
 The challenging curriculum emphasizes rigorous instruction and exposure to advanced accounting theories and topics.
 Students choose from one of four concentration areas in Accounting Information Systems, Assurance Services, Corporate Accounting, or Taxation.
-Master’s level courses for the degree include Emerging Technologies in Accounting and Auditing, Challenges in Professional Accounting, Business Conditions Analysis, and Financial Statement Analysis.
+Courses for the degree include Emerging Technologies in Accounting and Auditing, Challenges in Professional Accounting, Business Conditions Analysis, and Financial Statement Analysis.
 For students with an undergraduate degree in accounting or business, the program typically completes the requirements to sit for the Uniform CPA Exam in Florida.
 Program graduates have a historically high pass rate on the exam.
-Florida State University is ranked #91 in National Universities by US News.
+Florida State University is ranked #70 in National Universities by US News.
 The school offers a wealth of student activities outside of class, including the Outdoor Pursuits program, study abroad opportunities, and NCAA Division I sports.

 Top Accounting Firms for Graduates in Florida

 Kaufman, Rossin & Company is one of the largest accounting firms in Florida, with a unique approach to business that puts the focus on employee satisfaction in order to provide the best possible service to clients.
-The firm has been named a top Accounting Firm to Work For by Accounting Today, among other recognition.
+The firm was named the #1 “Best Accounting Firm to Work For” in the US in 2016 by Accounting Today, among other recognition.
 Morrison, Brown, Argiz & Farra, LLP (MBAF) is regularly ranked as a top firm by publications such as Accounting Today and the South Florida Business Journal.
-BDO is consistently counted among the Top 100 Accounting Firms for accounting and business consulting services; though headquartered in Pennsylvania, the firm maintains offices in West Palm Beach, Miami, and Fort Lauderdale, Florida.
+BDO (Binder Dijker Otte) is consistently counted among the Top 100 Accounting Firms for accounting and business consulting services; though headquartered in Pennsylvania, the firm maintains offices in West Palm Beach, Miami, Jacksonville, Orland, Tampa, and Fort Lauderdale, Florida.

 How to Become a CPA in Florida